OctopusDeploy/docs/docs/deployment-examples/custom-scripts/powershell-core.md

 ![custom feature](images/customfeature.png)

 Enabling this feature will give you the option to select PowerShell Core to execute your PowerShell scripts.
-By default, Octopus will execute your PowerShell scripts with standard PowerShell.
+By default, Octopus will execute your PowerShell scripts with Windows PowerShell.

 ![powershellcore](images/powershellcore.png)